pranitastudent/Guju-FODMAP-CookBook/README.md

 <ul>
 <li> A non-logged user interested in Gujarati LOW-FODMAP recipes is able to view all recipes noting the course and allergen and each individual recipe to ascertain : cooking time, course, serving size, calories , method , description and see an image of the dish produced. </li>
 <li> A non-logged in user can register through the registration form and login.
-Google reCAPTCHA is present on the login form as an extra security measure </li>
+Google reCAPTCHA is present on the login form as an extra security measure. </li>
 <li> All users are permitted to search for a recipe through inserting a partial recipe name e.g 'Gluten' , all recipes with Gluten in there recipe name will show up or by full name to find the recipe of interest.</li>
 <li> All users can filter for a recipe by course e.g 'Main' , all main courses will appear on the results page and filter by allergen 'Nuts'.
 All recipes with Nuts as an allergen will appear to find the recipe of choice.</li>
 <li> A logged in user is able to complete all CRUD operations.
 These included : </li>